elithepooh/EventSystem/README.md

 - `queueEvent(const Event& e)`: Adds an event to the queue for future processing.

 - `processEvents()`: Processes all events in the queue, calling the associated listeners.

+- `processEventsOfType(int eventType)`: Processes all events in the queue that are of a prticular type.

 ## Event Types